Null-References/Uncertainty/Docs/SCENARIO.md

  ### Uncertainty Scenario

-  ### Goal :
+  ### Goals :
-  - Goal is to make an action-adventure space shooter game with main focus on boss fight mechanics
+  - In this project, we aim to develop a space shooter action-adventure game based on boss fight mechanics.

  #### Demo :
-  - for demo main focus is to make one level with basic enemies and a boss fight
+  - The main objective for demo is to make one level with a boss fight and basic enemies.

 ####  Targeted Platforms :
  - Windows
  - Mac
 #### Game Features :
-- ride spaceship
+- Ride a spaceship
-- shooting
+- Shooting
-- using abilities
+- Using abilities
-- buying modules for ship
+- Purchasing modules for the ship
-- enemy AI
+- The enemy AI
-- boss fight AI
+- AI for boss fights
-- sci-fi futuristic location
+- Futuristic sci-fi locations
-- boss fights for each level
+- For each level, there is a boss fight
 #### Game Scenario :